thefuture2092/didia.me/content/posts/2019-02-21-use-binary-search-as-your-debugging-algorithm.md

 > Because your commits are stored in a sorted tree, you can use binary search to find a buggy commit way faster than the linear approach ⚡️

 Another way is to use a binary search algorithm to find the buggy commit.
 I think this is the best way because it is much faster than the linear one.
 To do it you need to first identify two commits, one good commit and one bad commit.
-And then check the commit in the middle to check if it's a good or bad one.
-If it's good commit, then all commits before it are good and you need to check only the remaining commits after it.
-If it's a bad commit then the remaining commits after it are also bad and you need to check only commits before it.
-And by doing that you have eliminated half of your initial commits that you don't need to check.
+And then check the commit in the middle to check if it’s a good or bad one.
+If it’s good commit, then all commits before it are good and you need to check only the remaining commits after it.
+If it’s a bad commit then the remaining commits after it are also bad and you need to check only commits before it.
+And by doing that you have eliminated half of your initial commits that you don’t need to check.
 Pretty cool right 😎?
 Repeat this process until you find the first bad commit.

 > Revision control system like git or mercurial have built-in commands to help you find a buggy commit without doing it manually yourself. 💚